ACamposTams/GenerationCodingChallenge/README.md

 To remove the store from the favorites click the marker again.

+The markers in the map will change to green if selected to the list.

 ## Libraries used:

 google-maps-react for the use of the google maps API which displays the map and the markers